 View existing appointments

-Book a 10 minute doctor's appointment over the next four weeks.
+Book a 10 minute doctor's appointment over the next four weeks (currently suspended during the pandemic).

 Cancel an appointment.